 Creative Writing Classes

-Since its founding in 2011, MPWW instructors have taught over 100 creative writing classes to more than 1,000 students in all of the state's adult correctional facilities.
+Since our founding in 2011, MPWW instructors have taught over 250 creative writing classes to more than 3,000 students in all of the state's adult correctional facilities.
 Classes are the foundation of our programming and the hub for MPWW's vibrant writing community.
-We offer longterm ongoing courses in fiction, poetry, creative nonfiction, playwriting, and more.
-Classes aim to help writers create what Flannery O'Connor calls a "habit of art."
+We offer regular courses at all levels and in many genres, including fiction, poetry, creative nonfiction, playwriting, and more.
 Students learn to tell their own stories in their own voices, a process they tell us is profoundly rehabilitative.

-Once students have completed a class, they are eligible to join MPWW's thriving Mentor Program, in which incarcerated writers are paired with writers and editors in the community.
-Mentees send 10-40 pages of creative work each month, and mentors respond with detailed feedback, writing exercises, reading assignments, etc.
+Once students have completed a class, they are eligible to join MPWW's thriving Mentor Program, in which incarcerated writers are paired with experienced writers and editors in the community for monthly exchanges of creative work and detailed, personalized feedback.

 The Mentor Program provides an opportunity for MPWW students to continue to receive artistic guidance and encouragement outside of the classroom.
 MPWW currently has over 50 active mentorships and continues to grow.

-Based on the model of the Stillwater Writers Collective, "Collectives" are formal groups of experienced writers who meet regularly to share work, discuss literature, and plan literary events, MPWW sponsors Collectives at five facilities.
+Based on the model of the Stillwater Writers Collective, "Collectives" founded by Zeke and C. Fausto, are formal groups of experienced writers who meet regularly to share work, discuss literature, and plan literary events.
+MPWW sponsors Collectives at five facilities.
 These self-directed groups offer incarcerated writers an opportunity to organize their own artistic communities.